swamyswamynathan123/personalastrologeragent/USERS.md

 5. **Use the follow-up chat.** The reading is a starting point.
 The chart-aware chat is where you can go as deep as you want on any theme.

+6. **Check the Daily Digest each morning.** It refreshes with the current sky and gives you a personalised one-paragraph orientation for the day.

+7. **Use the Transit Calendar before making plans.** The 35-day exact aspect view shows you which days carry strong astrological energy — useful for timing decisions, meetings, or creative work.

-6. **Regenerate after a major life event.** The reading is tied to the current date.
+8. **Regenerate after a major life event.** The reading is tied to the current date.
 Regenerating 6 months later gives you a fresh timing layer with new transits and profection house.

 ---